An affordable base for young professionals and growing families that's filled with possibilities

 more affordable house price to earnings ratio than national average

 lightning fast full-fibre internet across the city

 Peterborough is home to some of the biggest industry names like British Sugar, Perkins Engines, URBN, and CITB, and with one of the highest business start-up rates in the country, lightning-fast connections have been paramount for success and ensuring continuity.
 It’s helping businesses innovate and optimise Industry 4.0 technologies, and we’re already honing the skills of our future engineers with specialist education facilities.
-Cross-sector innovation will become even more prevalent as the University of Peterborough opens in 2022.
+Cross-sector innovation is becoming even more prevalent following the opening of ARU Peterborough university in 2022.